-The first ATN Steering Group Meeting, SG-1 is scheduled for June 5-6, 2017 at the IOOC Offices in DC and is open to the public.
+ATN Steering Group.
 Comprised of 13 members from federal government agencies and non-federal sectors, the SG has been established to provide guidance and leadership on the development and implementation of the ATN Plan in partnership with the IOOC member agencies, the IOOS Program Office, IOOS Regional Associations and regional subject matter experts.
-Access is available at the Consortium for Ocean Leadership, 1201 New York Avenue NW., 4th Floor, Washington, DC 20005.
-For further information, please contact Bill Woodward.

 Organizations and Partners Involved

 Major customers of a national ATN include: 1) Federal and state agencies; 2) fisheries, marine mammal, sea turtle and bird conservation and management communities; 3) tribal communities; 4) the energy sector; 5) the tourism sector; 6) the general public; 7) educational institutions; 8) private industry.

 Collecting Ocean Data with Marine Mammals.
 Scientists are enlisting marine mammals with electronic tags to collect critical ocean data from around the nation.
 NOAA’s Integrated Ocean Observing System is working to standardize various tagging programs so researchers can better tap into this data stream.